Esri/ago-tools/README.md

 * Search for new users and add them to a list of groups
 * Move (migrate) all items between accounts (single or batch)
 * Search a portal
+* Update sharing of content in groups
+* Remove items from an organization
+* Automate registration of items via spreadsheet
+* Calculate presence of attachments for feature layer

 ## Instructions